AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 ## Indentation

 In case there are hierarchical relationships between data items, there is an indent before nested data grid labels in the second column.
-To set and indent in any column, call the {api:anychart.core.ui.DataGrid.Column#depthPaddingMultiplier}depthPaddingMultiplier(){api} method.
+To set an indent in any column, call the {api:anychart.core.ui.DataGrid.Column#depthPaddingMultiplier}depthPaddingMultiplier(){api} method.

 In the following sample, the indent in the second column is set to 60, and the first column is left with the default indent of 0: